Content Anonymization for Privacy in Long-form Audio: Related Work

 \section{Related Work}

-\textbf{Voice Anonymization} The task of voice anonymization aims to suppress speaker identity while retaining other useful attributes of speech.
+\textbf{Voice Anonymization} Voice anonymization aims to suppress speaker identity while retaining other useful attributes of speech.
 This provides a balance between privacy and utility, unlike encryption, which renders data unusable for downstream tasks, or redaction, which destroys utility.
 Research in this area is largely driven by benchmarks like the VoicePrivacy Challenge, which focus on anonymizing short, decontextualized utterances~\cite{tomashenko2024voiceprivacy}.
 While successful in this constrained setting~\cite{li2024best}, these methods overlook the challenges posed by long-form audio, particularly the threat from the linguistic content itself.

-\textbf{Content Privacy} Some prior work has recognized the need for anonymization beyond voice~\cite{williams2021revisiting,williams2023new}, but thus far, subsequent work has focused on Personally Identifiable Information (PII), such as names, locations, and organizations, usually masking~\cite{williams2024} or replacing ~\cite{turan2022,hui2025securespeech} any sensitive words or phrases.
-While these methods can remove overt identifiers, they does not address the more subtle stylistic indicators that can still be used to re-identify a speaker.
+\textbf{Content Privacy} Some prior work has recognized the need for anonymization beyond voice~\cite{williams2021revisiting,williams2023new}, but thus far, subsequent work has focused on Personally Identifiable Information (PII), such as names and locations, usually masking~\cite{williams2024} or replacing ~\cite{turan2022,hui2025securespeech} any sensitive words or phrases.
+While these methods can remove overt identifiers, they do not address the more subtle stylistic indicators that can still be used to re-identify a speaker.
+Recently, work on \emph{written} text has shown that LLM-based rewriting can be an effective method for anonymizing writing style (i.e., authorship anonymization/obfuscation)~\cite{baocarpuat2024,fisher2024jamdec}; thus, we apply LLM-based paraphrasing to speech transcripts, also finding it useful for speaker obfuscation.

 \textbf{Authorship Attribution} Most previous content-based attribution has focused on written language, often looking at frequencies of various stylometric features~\cite{neal2017,stamatatos2009} or embedding representations of style~\cite{rivera-soto2021,wegmann2022}.
 Features like vocabulary choice, syntax, and function word usage have been successfully used to re-identify individuals from text.
 Recent work pioneered the application of these techniques to automatically-transcribed transcripts, demonstrating that speaker identity can be recovered from speech content alone, even with transcription errors~\cite{aggazzotti2024can,aggazzotti2025asr}.
 This research confirms that the linguistic content of speech is a powerful biometric identifier that must be addressed by any robust anonymization system.
 Our proposed approach directly tackles this by using LLM-based paraphrasing to modify revealing stylistic features of a speaker.